irahorecka/sgd-rest/README.md

 ### Subclasses

-Use the `endpoints` attribute to search a class's subclasses:
+Use the `endpoints` attribute to display subclasses of a class:

 ```python
 import sgd